kaspernj/rails-development-base/README.md

 When developing multiple applications as a developer, you are exposed to the code of a lot of other developers.
 You don't know what the code from various libraries are actually doing.

-For this reason it makes sense to develop your project inside a sanddocker.
+For this reason it makes sense to develop your project inside a sandbox.
 In this case that sandbox is a Docker container.

 By using a combination of Docker, SSH, SSHFS, XQuartz, Gitg and Regexxer this can be done.